senator715/IDA-Fusion/README.md

 **IDA-Fusion** stands apart because it is:

-- **GCC-Powered**: Uses GCC to ensure reliability and compatibility.
+- **GCC-Powered**: Built with GCC for reliability and compatibility.
-- **Efficient**: Implements optimized algorithms for both signature creation and scanning.
+- **Optimized and Fast**: Efficient algorithms for signature creation and scanning, quickly handling large binaries.
+- **Compact and Unique**: Keeps signatures small without sacrificing uniqueness.
-- **Unique and Compact**: Guarantees signature uniqueness while minimizing size.
+- **Versatile**: Supports IDA-style, code-style, CRC-32, and FNV1-A signature generation.
-- **Fast**: Rapidly searches through large binaries.
-- **Flexible**: Allows searching using both IDA and custom code signatures.
-- **User-Friendly**: Auto-jumps to found signatures, copies created signatures to the clipboard automatically, and minimizes bloat for a streamlined experience.
+- **User-Friendly**: Auto-jumps to matches, copies signatures to clipboard, and keeps things streamlined.

 ---